About me and this website

 So, older plastic items (no antioxidants present): be gentle, and do NOT try to bend them, or force them in one way or another.
 They will eventually break!
 A nice example are the elastic bands in an original Billscape: these are brittle and you'll have to replace them.
 Same goes for the sponge materials in Funny Dog or the plastic sheets in Coin And Glass, which you can see in the photo bellow at the bottom - they're kind of 'glued' together thanks to our good friend O2.

 Wood lives.
 It is unfluenced by moisture in the air, oxygen, oils/grease/dirt on your skin and UV-light.
 It needs to be taken care of.
 A popular type of wood used for magic tricks is teak, which is threated with oil every now and then because the natural oils in it, that protect it, deteriorate over time.
-How much protection (oil) it needs, depends very much on the atmosphere in which the pieces are stored.
+How much protection (oil) it needs, depends very much on the atmosphere in which the pieces are stored and how often you play with them with greasy and filthy fingers.
 Best is to store your teak (or wood in genaral) props away from direct sunlight, at a relative humidity between 50 - 70% and at ambient temperature.

 Who better to ask than Mr. Alan Warner about how to take care of our teak wooden tricks.
 I e-mailed him and he gave me the following advise.
 Many thanks Mr. Warner!